Swyter/sphinx-l10n/README.md

 ```

 * On Linux, you would need to install the [Transifex Client](https://docs.transifex.com/client/installing-the-client) and Python.
+This is already bundled for Windows.
 * Optionally, Gnumeric comes with a handy `ssconvert` tool, useful to turn CSV files into XLS (and vice versa) in a jiffy, without having to use LibreOffice or Excel.
+Also included for Windows.
-* It all boils down to opening your terminal and using something like this:
+* For Linux users it all boils down to opening your terminal and using something like this:
 ```
 tx.sh && python sphinx-l10n-import.py && ssconvert SphinxTextImported.csv SphinxTextImported.xls
 ```